michelem8/CareerLaunch/CORS-TROUBLESHOOTING.md

 ## Understanding the Issue

-The application is encountering CORS (Cross-Origin Resource Sharing) issues when the frontend at `https://careerpathfinder.io` attempts to access the API at `https://www.careerpathfinder.io/api/test`.
+The application is encountering CORS (Cross-Origin Resource Sharing) issues when the frontend at `https://careerpathfinder.io` attempts to access the API at `https://careerpathfinder.io/api/test`.

 This happens because browsers enforce the Same-Origin Policy, which prevents web pages from making requests to domains different from the one that served the page.
-In this case, the `www` subdomain makes it a different origin from the non-www domain.

 ## Changes Made to Fix the Issue

 1. **Updated API Test Endpoint**: Modified `api/test.ts` to:
    - Detect the origin of the request
-   - Allow requests from both www and non-www domains
+   - Allow requests from the correct domain
    - Send the appropriate CORS headers back in the response

 2. **Fixed Client API URL Handling**: Updated `client/src/lib/api.ts` to:
    - Use relative URLs in production to avoid CORS issues
-   - Handle both www and non-www domain scenarios
+   - Handle domain scenarios correctly

 3. **Updated Vercel Configuration**: Modified `vercel.json` to:
    - Set specific CORS headers for API routes